 Notebooks & Notepads

 Michael Roger Inc. makes notebooks called Decomposition books.
 They are made with 100% post-consumer recycled paper and are fully compostable.
-These are really pretty, you can choose from an assortment of beautiful nature-inspired covers.
+These are pretty.
+You can choose from an assortment of beautiful nature-inspired covers.
 They are made in the USA with soy ink.
 This company is the OG of paper products, having been in the industry for over 70 years!

 Naked Binder carries a 3-ringed binder.
 This is what they say about this binder on the website:

-Naked Binder's make these file folders that are made from left-over chipboard and are durable and are also 100% recycled FSC-certified post-consumer waste.
+Naked Binder makes file folders that are made from left-over chipboard and are durable, and are also 100% recycled FSC-certified post-consumer waste.
 These binders are made in the USA and sold in packages of 25.
 Naked Binder is a member of 1% For The Planet.

-Eco Friendly and Zero Waste School Supplies: Pens, Pencils, Crayons and Markers
+2. Eco Friendly and Zero Waste School Supplies: Pens, Pencils, Crayons, and Markers

-If you have a bunch of old pens lying around you can recycle them.
-TerraCycle and Staples Canda have a partnership to provide a second life for used writing instruments.
+If you have a bunch of old pens lying around, you can recycle them.
+TerraCycle and Staples Canda partner to provide a second life for used writing instruments.
 Save used writing instruments and recycle them at your nearest Staples store.